Business 401(k) Services / Tax Savings

 The start-up retirement plan tax credit is calculated by multiplying the number of non-highly compensated employees by $250.
 There are a few additional parameters to consider:

 - The annual tax credit will be the greater of $500, OR $250 for every eligible NHCE

 - The annual tax credit may not exceed $5,000 or 100% of total eligible plan costs

 - Plans that add automatic enrollment get a bonus tax credit of an additional $500 per year

-This means businesses are eligible for up to $5,500 per year for the first three years of the plan—that’s a total of up to $16,500!
+This means businesses are eligible for up to $5,500 per year for the first three years of the plan plus up to $1,000 per eligible employee for the first five years.

 How Can The Tax Credit Apply To A Business With 10 Employees?